richdanis/ML4H/Project 2/Report.md

 Some word representations are clearly recognized as positive in the blue cluster.
 The other cluster seems to contain words from both neutral and positive tweets, these might be words the transformer recognizes as neutral.
 For the pretrained model, we cannot find any clustering of this kind.

+Comparing with the t-SNE visualizations in Word Embeddings Q6, we observe that the methods work better for the transformer.
+There is no apparent clustering visible in the t-SNE plots, while the UMAP plots show a clear clustering.
+This might also explain why the transformer performs better than most of our classifiers in Word Embeddings Q8, although there are some exceptions.
+We can conclude that there is structure in the word representations in the transformer, which is not as evident in the word embeddings.
+Therefore th transformer embeddings might prove more useful for downstream tasks.

 ### **Part 3: Downstream Global Health Analysis (20 pts)**